necrolingus/nodejs_webhook_listener_v2/README.md

 npm test
 ```

 Tests use the Node.js built-in test runner with `supertest`.
-They run against your configured PostgreSQL database, so make sure it is accessible.
+They run against an isolated SQLite test database file (`data/webhook_listener_test_*.db`) that is automatically created and cleaned up during the test run.

 ## Project Structure